boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 |                               |  |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ ---
 ~~~~
-{: #nrlp-format title="NRLP Instance Data Format" artwork-align="center"}
+{: #nrlp-format title="NRLP Instance Data Format with Optional Fields Included" artwork-align="center"}

 The fields shown in {{nrlp-format}} are as follows:

 NRLP Instance Data Length:
 : Length of all following data in octets.
-This field is set to '8' when only the nominal bitrate is provided for a NLRP instance.
+This field is set to '8' when only the nominal bitrate is provided for an NLRP instance.

 D:
 : See {{sec-blob}}.